sundeepbassi/The-Wellbeing-Retreat/README.md

  **Testing**
 **User Stories"

-1. As a user i want to know that I have come to a site about self-improvement techniques.
+1. As a user I want to know that I have come to a website about self-improvement techniques.

-+
+* TEST: After the user loadS the page the first thing they will see is the Main logo, stating, that this is a Wellbeing Retreat and there is a welcome statement stating they will learn about yoga and meditation.

 2. As a user I want to be able to easily navigate around the site.

+* TEST: When the user is on the landing page they will see a navigation menu listing the various parts of the site that they can go to.

 3. As a user I want to know what is yoga/meditaion?

+* TEST: The user will be able to learn about what is yoga and meditation in the yoga and meditation section.
+Where there is a what is yoga/meditation question with an answer.

 4. As a user I want to have a list about the different types of yoga/meditation.

+* TEST: The user will see a list of the different types of yoga and meditation in the the yoga and meditation section.

 5. As a user I want to do a lesson on yoga/meditation.

+* TEST: The user will have a lesson on yoga and meditation in the the yoga and meditation section.

-6. As a user I want to have a meditation image.
+6. As a user I want to have  yoga and meditation images.

+* TEST: The user will see a yoga image and a meditation image in the image section.

-7. As a user I want to be able to leave my submit my first name, surname and email.
+7. As a user I want to be able to submit my first name, surname and email.

+* TEST: The user will be able to leave their  first name, surname and email in a sign upbox.

 8. As a user I want to be able to use social media icons.

+* TEST: The user will have a choice of four social media icons to use from in the footer section.

 Web Accessibilty Evaluation Tool